So, you’d like to retire, but it’s hard to pull the trigger when there are so many uncertainties about the economy if you stay where you live now?

 Or maybe you would prefer the cooler weather of living in the mountains.
 Panama has that as well.
-And the best part of Panama; if you rent; you can have both worlds.
-Rent for a year at the beach, and when your lease is up, go up to the mountains and rent there for a year!
+And the best part of Panama; is if you rent, you can have the best of both worlds.
+Rent for 6-12 months at the beach, and when your lease is up, go up to the mountains and rent there for 6-12 months!
 The possibilities are endless.

-In Boquete Panama, you can rent a 2-bedroom house for as low as $700.00 a month.
-But one thing to consider, in Boquete, your rent includes is completely furnished with furniture, pots, pans, dishes, cookware, sheets, and towels.
-It also includes internet, cable, electricity, all appliances, garbage, and many times even a weekly gardener!
+You can rent a 2-bedroom house in Boquete for as low as $700.00 a month.
+But one thing to consider, in Boquete, your rental is completely furnished with furniture, pots, pans, dishes, cookware, sheets, and towels.
+It also includes internet, cable, electricity, all appliances, garbage, and often a weekly gardener!
 There are no high electric bills in the mountains, there is no need for either air conditioning or heat.

-In Coronado, you can find a furnished 2-bedroom, 2 bath high-rise apartment directly on the beach for around $900.00 to $1,200.00 a month.
+In Coronado, you can find a furnished 2-bedroom, 2 bath high-rise apartment directly on the beach for around $1,200.00 a month.
 And that comes with several pools and an exercise room.
 Electricity is much more affordable here because each room has its own air conditioner, so you don’t have to cool down the whole house if you are only in one room.
-It is rare to find Central Air here.
-It is just not cost-effective.
+With a nice Ocean breeze, you can just use ceiling fans to cool the house.

-When you retire in Panama, you’ll also qualify for the Pensionado discounts on just about everything you buy.
+Retiring in Panama will also qualify for the Pensionado discounts on just about everything you buy.
 You’ll get 25% off your electric bill, 25% off airfare to anywhere in the world, 20% off at restaurants, 50% off at movie theaters, plus many other discounts.

 The price of chicken breast in the States is around $3.40 per pound.
 In Panama, it is $1.58.
-Seafood is also more affordable in Panama due to the proximately to both the Caribbean and the Pacific ocean.
+Seafood is also more affordable in Panama due to its proximity to the Caribbean and Pacific oceans.
 Most towns have fresh seafood brought in to be sold to consumers daily at a very low cost.
 I recently purchased fresh tuna for about $4 a pound.
-Sea Bass is less than $2 a pound in Panama.
+Sea Bass is about $2 a pound in Panama.

 When you retire in Panama, you’ll learn that Panamanian brands are usually less than half as much as name brands that were imported into Panama.
 You can save money by switching to local brands.
 It pays to experiment with different brands to find one you like.
-A can of tuna (12 oz) for example in Panama is $1.50.
+For example, a can of tuna (12 oz) in Panama is $1.30.
 In Florida, a can of tuna is $2.27.
 Examples of everyday items:

 - Grilling out is a big past time especially for retirees.
 In the States, a bottle of propane is $25.00 or higher.
-In Panama, it will cost you $5.35 to fill your BBQ propane tank!
+It will cost you $5.37 to fill your BBQ propane tank in Panama!

-- Cell Phone Plans: In the US, your phone bill per month could run you as much as $100.00 a month.
-For unlimited calls and unlimited data, here in Panama, you will be paying $25.00 a month.
+- Cell Phone Plans: In the US, your monthly phone bill could cost you as much as $100.00 monthly.
+For unlimited calls and data, you will be paying $25.00 a month here in Panama.

-Most of your medication, except for antibiotics and controlled substances, require no prescription in Panama.
+Most of your medication, except for antibiotics and controlled substances, requires no prescription in Panama.
 Albuterol, (inhaler for asthma) in the States could run you around $50.00.
 A similar medication here in Panama is around $11.00.
-You can go to any pharmacy to buy blood pressure and cholesterol medication without the need to go to a doctor first to get a prescription.
+You can go to any pharmacy to buy blood pressure and cholesterol medication without going to a doctor first to get a prescription.